flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 I think this writing has shown us [again](super-nintendo) that you don't need an expensive technology to conquer the new generation.
 Don't get me wrong, I still consider Cell a great invention that brought many technical advancements to the consumer market, but I perceive its capabilities differed drastically compared to the rest of the chips in the PS3.
 By contrast, the Xbox 360 presented a more harmonious mix where all components could work together to unlock each other's potential.
 In any case, every console carries its unique set of strengths and weaknesses.
 That's why I like writing about all of them.

-Moving on, to gather materials for this study, I end up hoarding an absurd amount of models, mainly because I needed to find consoles with specific operating versions installed (as they can't be downgraded).
-This later became a hit-and-miss challenge and, to make matters worse, my old one broke just before starting this site.
-Anyhow, at the end of the day I found myself surrounded with:
+By the way, to gather materials for this study, I ended up hoarding an absurd amount of models, mainly because I needed to find consoles with specific operating versions installed (as they could not be downgraded).
+This later became a hit-or-miss challenge and, to make matters worse, my old one broke just before I started this site.
+Anyhow, in the end, I found myself surrounded by:

 - An unused **Xenon** from 2005 that the owner was afraid to open the box.
 To my surprise, it's running `2.0.1888` (too relic-like for me to fiddle with), so I had to let it be...
 - A **Zephyr** model that the previous owner sent for repair, but by the time Microsoft shipped it back, the owner had already bought another one.
 It's got an NXE system installed.